cssgunc/carolinacupboard-inventory/README.md

 ### Deleting Users

 The `Users` table contains admins and volunteers.
 The `Transactions` table has a foreign key from the `Users` table for `volunteer_id` to record which volunteer checked out items.
 In order to delete users from the `Users` table, all transactions with that `volunteer_id` must be deleted from the `Transactions` table.

-Currently, there is no language that notifies an admin about this restriction.
-If they try to delete a user, they may encounter an unexpected error.

 ## Carolina CloudApps
 This section will go over setup and maintenance of services in CloudApps.
 There are 3 CloudApps services used for this app: